 What Happened to the Tunnels?

 During the building of the Kenton County Government Center between 2017 an 2019, the developer of the buildings, Turner Construction, reported encountering multiple tunnels.
 It was necessary for them to excavate a portion of the property where tunnels T2 and T3 were located for the foundation and lower level of the South Wing of the noted government complex.
 So, it was unfortunately necessary for Turner to demolish these two tunnels.
 They also became aware of the oldest tunnel and former lager cellar, T1.
 Since this tunnel was west of the former Brew and Mill Houses, and under an area designated for surface parking in front of the new North Wing of the aforementioned government complex, excavation of this area was not needed.
-Therefore, the former lager cellar and T1 tunnel remains intact as of this writing.
-Because the opening to this tunnel is currently narrow and the stairs need repair along with secure railing, there are safety issues with making this tunnel accessible.
+Therefore, the former T1 tunnel, which had also been a lager cellar, remains intact as of this writing.
+Because the opening to this tunnel is currently narrow and the stairs need repair along with the need for a secure railing, there are safety issues with making this tunnel accessible.
 (See a photo of this opening on the right.)
 Besides safety concerns with its access, there are other issues involving this tunnel.
 It may need lighting, improved ventilation and an above ground stair entry structure, probably built against the adjacent stone wall on W. 12th street and integrated with the surrounding hardscape and landscaping.
-Of course, before doing any work on this former lager cellar and to make appropriate repairs, it would probably be prudent to determine if it would only be used for tours, or if it has a better use.
+Of course, before doing any repairs on this former lager cellar , it would probably be prudent to determine if it would only be used for tours, or if it has a better use.